 Cleaning and Storage

 Regular cleaning of your ironing board cover is vital.
 Most fabric covers are removable and machine-washable; always check the manufacturer’s instructions.
 If your cover is metallic (silicone or Teflon), it typically cannot be machine washed, as this can damage its heat-reflective properties.
 Instead, spot clean it with a damp cloth and mild detergent, then wipe it dry.
-Replace the cover when you notice thinning padding, persistent scorch marks, or impressions from the metal frame, usually every couple of years for regular ironers.
+Replace the cover when you notice thinning padding, persistent scorch marks, or impressions from the board’s metal frame, usually every couple of years for regular ironers.
 When not in use, fold your ironing board securely and store it in a cool, dry place, ensuring any locking mechanisms are engaged to prevent accidental unfolding.

 Important Considerations